Helston: Hellys International Guitar Festival

 In 2017, a new festival was established by the lutenist Ben Salfield and his promoters, Kernow Concerts, bringing international concert artists from the world of guitar music from as far away as Los Angeles to perform concerts and give free lessons in Helston each August.
 The festival is initially based in The Old Cattle Market, next to Coronation Park and Boating Lake, and features some of the best artists in their field.

 Helston Town Band

 Helston Town Band has a rich history, which can be traced back to the turn of the 20th century.
 Indeed, there are members of the current band whose family connections extend back four generations.
 Inevitably, during the War the band reformed with new members and in 1946 numbers were consolidated when most of its pre-war members returned from active service.
 The band enjoyed steady progress at this time, which culminated in 1951 when it reached the National Third Section Finals at Belle Vue, Manchester.

 In 1967, the band came under the direction of Edward Ashton, with whom the band gained much success and a reputation for consistently playing music to a high standard.
-Edward led the band to numerous successes in both local and regional contests, until his retirement in November 2002 after an incredible 35 years.
+Edward led the band to numerous successes in both local and regional contests, until his retirement in November 2002 after 35 years.